apache/activemq-website/src/components/classic/documentation/jmx.md

 3. Modify the "activemq" startup script (in bin) to enable the Java 1.5+ JMX connector

-    Find the "ACTIVEMQ_SUNJMX_START=" line and change it to the following: (note that in previous versions of ActiveMQ Classic this property was called SUNJMX in some scripts.
+    Find the "ACTIVEMQ_SUNJMX_START=" line and change it to the following: (note that in previous versions of ActiveMQ this property was called SUNJMX in some scripts.
 As of v5.12.0 all scripts use ACTIVEMQ_SUNJMX_START):

     1. Windows
       ```